 If you are an observant person, you will realize that almost all Ghanian dishes appearing on the table for lunch and dinner are made from starchy ingredients: beans, corn, plantains, cassava, and millets.

 With these simple foods, people can make mouth-watering recipes.
 The delicious recipes for dinner from Ghana will help you get a good night’s sleep.
-The tourists are also easy to afford without worrying about their wallets.
+The foods are also easy to afford, so tourists can enjoy these delicacies without worrying about their wallets.

 6. Banku – Fermented Corn And Cassava Dough

 Banku is credited to the Ewe citizens living in the Volta region.
 Its name originated from the GaDangme language to refer to fermented corn and cassava dough.
 The areas along the Southeastern Ghanian coast also consume Banku the most.

 Another version of Banku is ɛtsew which is drier than Banku and belongs to the Fante people.
 There is no exact answer to the “when did Banku appear?” question.
 But depending on several documents, I can tell you this dish has existed for centuries.